roseengineering/rffdtd/README.md

 This repo provides a FDTD (Finite Difference Time Domain) simulator called rffdtd for solving RF circuits.
 Rffdtd outputs its simulation results as s-parameters in the touchstone file format.
-It can run its simulations
-on a GPU, which other open source projects either do not support or if they do cannot generate s-parameters using a GPU.
+It can also run its simulations on one or more GPUs.
+Other open source FDTD projects either do not support, or if they do, cannot generate s-parameters using a GPU.

 The simulator is written in Python and requires the libraries numpy and pytorch in order to execute.

 The geometry and material information needed to run a FDTD simulation are provided through OFF geometry files.
 The